picchius94/unstruct_navigation/README.md

 The map matrix can be accessed by calling  `terrain.Z`.

-Upon initialization, it is also possible to change each filter parameter individually, for example:
+Upon initialization, it is also possible to change each filter parameter individually.
+The full list of parameters can be found in the class definition, while here an example:

 ```python
 terrain.perc_obstacles = 0.12
 terrain.max_slope_variation = 0.5
 ```
-The full list of parameters can be found in the class definition.